 I grew up a swimmer, competing since age 6 through high school.
 I started running in 1990 to stay in shape after graduating from college.
 I started competing in Triathlons in 1993 but mostly just love to train.
 I completed my first marathon in 1995.
 I thought I would be one and done but have completed several since with a marathon PR of 3:21.
 I have run the Boston Marathon 3 times.
 I have completed the Swim for Hobbs Island 5 mile swim 3 times.
 Recently I completed 4 Half Ironmans and One Full Ironman.
 I love training more than racing!
 I'm looking forward to training with all of you!

 I have been running on and off for 20 years.
 I completed my first 5k race at 16.
 In 2011 I signed up for the Fleet Feet marathon training group.
 This is just what I needed to jump start my dream of participating in an Ironman.
 I've always had a passion for triathlons, but never participated in one until 2012.
-Since, I have completed four full Ironman, four half Ironman races, and many Olympic and sprint distances.
+Since, I have completed four full Ironman, six half Ironman races, and many Olympic and sprint distances.
 I am an ITCA certified triathlon coach.
-With a family and three boy’s ages nine, eleven, and thirteen; having time to fit in my training can be challenging.
+With a family and three boy’s ages ten, twelve, and fourteen; having time to fit in my training can be challenging.
 It's my enthusiasm and determination that makes everything work.

 Graduated from East Tennessee State University in 1983.
 Competitive tennis player as a kid, played tennis at ETSU, was named team captain two seasons.
 Played professionally for a short period of time.
 Worked for 18 years as a tennis teaching pro.
 Road raced motorcycles for 16 seasons, winning a national championship in 2001.
 Have completed 47 Marathons, 12 Half Ironman races and 6 full Ironman races.
 Was a member of Team USA for the Duathlon World Championships in Ottawa, Canada.Have been a member of the Fleet Feet Huntsville Triathlon Team for the past 5 seasons.